dereuromark/cakephp-tinyauth/docs/authentication/adapter.md

 ],
 ```

-The PHP/YAML files use the same section/value shape as the INI variant — top-level keys are `Plugin.Prefix/Controller` identifiers and values are comma-separated action lists.
+The PHP file uses the same section/value shape as the INI variant — top-level keys are `Plugin.Prefix/Controller` identifiers and values are comma-separated action lists.

 #### Custom adapters